 At Slater & Zurz LLP, we take your health and safety seriously.
 We have a proven record of success in handling personal injury cases.
 Sometimes we partner with other firms that specialize in particular types of cases to ensure that our clients are in the best position to recover from those who have caused them harm.

 If you or a loved one has been diagnosed with cancer after prolonged exposure to Johnson & Johnson’s baby powder, you can count on us to fully assess your claim, answer your questions, and advise you concerning the best way to proceed.
-Call or email the dedicated professionals on our team for a free consultation.
+Call the dedicated personal injury lawyers for a free consultation.
 We’re here to serve your legal needs with unwavering dedication and the drive to win.